aternativ/Secret-Santa-Generator/README.md

 The script automatically cleans up the text files in "partners", so make sure to save the data elsewhere if you don't want to lose it before running the script again.

+You may need to give the secret.sh script execution permissions with chmod +x ./secret.sh.